Slater family (EastEnders)

 The family became a focal point across New Year 2016 when Kat discovers that she has a secret son and Charlie is killed-off.
 The events are followed by a spin-off drama, Kat & Alfie: Redwater, focusing on Kat's search for her son in Ireland, who is revealed to be murderous Catholic priest Dermott Dolan (Oisín Stack).
 2016 also sees Stacey begin suffering from postpartum psychosis, a rare mental illness associated with bipolar mothers.
 Prior to the storyline, the family were merged with the Fowler family following Stacey's pairing with Martin Fowler (James Bye).
 Following his reappointment, Yorke revived the Slater family by reintroducing Kat, Jean and Big Mo, and casting Katie Jarvis as new family member Hayley Slater.
 He also made the family a focal point across Christmas 2018 with a paternity reveal.

-As of 2025, a total of eight blood Slaters appear on the programme.
-Kat; her children Zoe Slater, Tommy Moon, Bert Moon and Ernie Moon; Stacey's daughter Lily Slater and her daughter Charli Slater, and Little Mo's son Freddie Slater.
-There are others that marry into the family, like Kat's ex-husband Phil Mitchell (Steve McFadden) and her current husband Alfie Moon (Shane Richie), Stacey's mother Jean, and Stacey's wife Eve Unwin (Heather Peace), while Kat's grandmother and Charlie's mother-in-law, Mo Harris (Laila Morse), is also considered to be part of the family.
+As of 2026, a total of nine blood Slaters appear on the programme: Kat Moon (Jessie Wallace); her children, Zoe Slater (Michelle Ryan), Tommy Moon (Sonny Kendall), Bert Moon (Elliot Briffett) and Ernie Moon (Cody Briffett); Zoe's children, Jasmine Fisher (Indeyarna Donaldson-Holness) and Josh Goodwin (Joshua Vaughan); and Stacey's daughter Lily Slater (Lillia Turner) and her daughter Charli Slater.
+There are others that have married into the family, such as Kat's ex-husband Phil Mitchell (Steve McFadden) and her current husband Alfie Moon (Shane Richie), Stacey's mother Jean Slater (Gillian Wright), and Stacey's ex-wife Eve Unwin (Heather Peace), while Kat's grandmother and Charlie's mother-in-law, Mo Harris (Laila Morse), is also considered to be part of the family.